ml-tooling/ml-workspace/README.md

 <details>
 <summary>Deployment (click to expand...)</summary>

-ML Hub makes it easy to set up on a single server (via Docker) or a cluster (via Kubernetes) and supports a variety of usage scenarios & authentication providers.
+ML Hub makes it easy to set up a multi-user environment on a single server (via Docker) or a cluster (via Kubernetes) and supports a variety of usage scenarios & authentication providers.
 You can try out ML Hub via:

 ```bash
 docker run -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock mltooling/ml-hub:latest